 When do you need to be quiet?

-The commonly agreed upon Ruhezeit time period is from 10pm and 6 or 7am on weekdays and the entire day on Sundays, although there can be some exceptions in different cities or if your landlord imposes other rules as well.
+The commonly agreed upon quiet hours in Germany (Ruhezeit time period) are from 10pm and 6 or 7am on weekdays and the entire day on Sundays, although there can be some exceptions in different cities or if your landlord imposes other rules as well.
 Ruhezeit also applies to all public holidays for the entire day.
 In some cities or states, there are further restrictions for lunchtime too, though that has become less common nowadays.

 What types of noise are forbidden?